 Many people sign up for long term care insurance when they’re in their 50s or 60s.
 Long term care can be incredibly expensive, and insurance can mitigate some of those costs.
 Additionally, it’s important to sign up for policies like this before it’s too late.
 After a person begins requiring long term care, they can no longer sign up for this type of insurance.

 There are many types of insurance available, and choosing the right policies for you can be overwhelming.
 Meet with our financial planners in Des Moines to discuss your insurance coverage needs.
 Our financial advisors will spend time discussing your unique situation and goals in order to formulate a custom insurance strategy that fits your family and your lifestyle.

-Compass Financial team members can offer advice about finding the right plans to protect your future.
+Compass Financial is a financial services company dedicated to offering advice about finding the right plans to protect your future.
 Connect with us and make an appointment today to discuss the balance and benefits of disability income insurance, long term care insurance, life insurance and financial planning.